28-Year-Old Pitcher – St. Louis Cardinals

 Mike Leake Contract Information:

-Agreed to a one-year, $9.775 million contract with the Reds in January of 2015, avoiding arbitration.
+Agreed to a five-year, $80 million contract with the Cardinals in December of 2015.

-Leake allowed four runs on six hits and a walk over 6.1 innings in a no-decision against the Cardinals on Friday.
-He also struck out four.
+Leake (5-5) allowed five runs (four earned) on nine hits over 3.1 innings in a loss to the Mariners on Saturday.
+He also struck out one and walked two.

 To instantly reveal our fantasy analysis of every player – including Mike Leake – simply subscribe now.